S&P futures flat as investors bide time until key economic reports

 At 6:10 a.m.
 ET, Dow e-minis were up 42 points, or 0.12%, S&P 500 e-minis were up 0.75 points, or 0.02%, and Nasdaq 100 e-minis were down 10 points, or 0.07%.

-AMC Entertainment Holdings Inc surged 30.9% to $41.93 in premarket trading, eyeing a record high with its stock trading 11 times analysts’ median target price.
+AMC Entertainment Holdings Inc (AMC.N) surged 30.9% to $41.93 in premarket trading, eyeing a record high with its stock trading 11 times analysts' median target price. read more

-Zoom Video Communications Inc gained 2.8% after it forecast current-quarter revenue above estimates.
+Zoom Video Communications Inc (ZM.O) gained 2.8% after it forecast current-quarter revenue above estimates. read more

-Etsy Inc rose 1% after the company said it would acquire Depop, a privately held fashion marketplace, for $1.63 billion, as the online seller looks to attract Gen-Z consumers.
+Etsy Inc (ETSY.O) rose 1% after the company said it would acquire Depop, a privately held fashion marketplace, for $1.63 billion, as the online seller looks to attract Gen-Z consumers. read more

 Later in the day, investors will turn to the Fed's Beige Book report, which will give a glimpse of the state of the economy based on conversations with business contacts.